circleci/circleci-docs/README.md

 create a PR against the `server/3.<NEW_VERSION_NUMBER>-preview` branch (please create a branch with this nomenclature, if you don't see one).

-- Prefacing a branch with `server/` will generate PDFs defined in the BLAHBLAH script.
+- Prefacing a branch with `server/` will generate PDFs built of the files described in the following section.
 The PDFs appear as build artifacts and can be accessed from the CircleCI App.
 - Appending `-preview` to a branch will deploy the preview site of the documentation updates.